Educator resources

 RISE ABOVE COLORADO YOUTH SURVEY

 The Rise Above Colorado Youth Survey is a data source for behavioral health and substance use attitudes and behaviors among Colorado youth aged 12-17.
-The 2022 data of more than 700 youth is based on a representative sample of the entire state.
-The full survey, along with fact sheets about specific topics are available below:
+The 2024 data of nearly 900 youth is based on a representative sample of the entire state.
+The full survey, along with the related press release are available below:

 Impacts of Adult Use